 Illinois’ Tax Credits for Educational Expenses program was enacted in 1999 and launched in 2000 to help families afford the public, private or home school options that fit their children’s needs.
 Learn more about the program’s details on this page, including eligibility, funding, regulations, legal history and more.

 Illinois allows individuals to claim a credit for educational expenses for dependent students attending a private or public school or being homeschooled.
 Qualified expenses include tuition, books and lab or activity fees.
 The credit is worth a maximum of $500.

 Parents receive a tax credit worth 25 percent of their expenditures after the first $250, up to a maximum credit of $500 per family.
 To get the maximum $500 credit, parents must spend $2,250 on educational expenses; they also must have a state tax liability of at least $500 because the credit is nonrefundable and thus cannot reduce an individual’s tax burden to less than zero.

-Educational expenses must be for students who are residents of Illinois, who are younger than 21, and have attended kindergarten through 12th grade in a public or private school in Illinois or were homeschooled.
-Qualified expenses include tuition, books, and lab or activity fees.
+Educational expenses must be for students who are residents of Illinois, who are younger than 21, have attended kindergarten through 12th grade in a public or private school in Illinois or were homeschooled.
+Qualified expenses include tuition, books and lab or activity fees.